elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-6-3-troubleshoot-network-performance-and-connectivity.md

 	dropped_smbus: 0

 If any of the failed or dropped counters are high, it could be a sign of a bad Nic Driver or some upstream issues.
-Also if you check out the logs under */var/log/vmkernel.log* and you see driver related errors then it&#8217;s most like a driver/firmware issue and checking out the vendor recipes is recommended to make sure they are up to the recommended versions.
+Also if you check out the logs under */var/log/vmkernel.log* and you see driver related errors then it's most like a driver/firmware issue and checking out the vendor recipes is recommended to make sure they are up to the recommended versions.

 ### Configure and administer Port Mirroring

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-networking-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-networking-guide.pdf']);">vSphere Networking ESXi 5.0</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-networking-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-networking-guide.pdf']);">vSphere Networking ESXi 5.0</a>":

 > **Working With Port Mirroring**
-> Port mirroring allows you to mirror a distributed port&#8217;s traffic to other distributed ports or specific physical switch ports.
+> Port mirroring allows you to mirror a distributed port's traffic to other distributed ports or specific physical switch ports.
 > **Create a Port Mirroring Session**
 > Create a port mirroring session to mirror vSphere distributed switch traffic to specific physical switch ports.
 > **Prerequisites**